LogicalSapien/obsidian-attachment-name-formatting/README.md

 ### Roadmap

--   When deleting attachment in a file, rename it with "noteName attachmentFormat unuse 1.xxx".
+~~-   When deleting attachment in a file, rename it with "noteName attachmentFormat unuse 1.xxx".
 -   When deleting an attachment that no other file using this attachment, delete it from vault.
-(Could be disable)
+(Could be disable)~~

 ### Development Setup